Kyle Echarri

-Kyle John Paradillo Echarri (born June 20, 2003) is a Filipino-American singer and actor.
+Kyle John Paradillo Echarri (born June 20, 2003) is a Filipino actor, model, and musician.
 He first gained recognition as a semi-finalist in the second season of the talent competition show The Voice Kids in 2015.
 Echarri released his debut album It's Me Kyle the following year and later branched into acting on screen and stage.
-His popularity increased for his role in the melodrama series Kadenang Ginto (2018) and has received various accolades including a Box Office Entertainment Award and a Star Award for Music, including nominations for three Awit Awards.
+His popularity increased for his role in the melodrama series Kadenang Ginto (2018).
+Echarri has received various accolades, including a Box Office Entertainment Award and a Star Award for Music, as well as three Awit Awards nominations.

-Early life and background
+Early life

-Echarri was born in Orange County, California.
+Kyle John Paradillo Echarri was born on June 20, 2003 in Orange County, California to Filipino parents Jose Echarri and Marie Paradillo.
 His family moved to Cebu City, Philippines, in June 2014.
-He is the son of Jose Echarri and Marie Paradillo.
-His father is of Basque descent.
-He has an older brother named Anthony and a younger sister named Isabella "Bella" Rae, who was born in 2011 but died in 2023 from a brain tumor.
+His father is of Filipino and Basque ancestries.
+He has an older brother named Anthony, and had a younger sister named Isabella "Bella" Rae who was born in 2011 and died in 2023 due to complications from a brain tumor.

 Music career

 2015–2017: Career beginnings

-Echarri rose to prominence with his first television appearance at the age of eleven when he joined season 2 of The Voice Kids, where he reached the Top 6 under Sarah Geronimo's team.
+Echarri rose to prominence at 11 years old with his first television appearance as a contestant on season 2 of The Voice Kids, where he reached the Top 6 under Sarah Geronimo's team.
 Just six seconds into his blind audition, while singing One Direction's "Night Changes", coaches Bamboo Mañalac and Sarah Geronimo turned for the then 11-year-old Cebuano footballer, who chose to be part of Team Sarah.

 Echarri released his first full-length studio album, It's Me Kyle, on August 26, 2016, under MCA Music, a Universal Music Group company in the Philippines.
-His carrier single, "Fall For Me" peaked at Number 4 on Myx's Pinoy MYX Countdown and remained on the charts for more than 14 weeks.
+His carrier single, "Fall For Me" peaked at Number 4 on Myx's Pinoy Myx Countdown and remained on the charts for more than 14 weeks.
 In 2016, Echarri opened the Manila Tour show for American singer, songwriter, and YouTube viral-hit artist Greyson Chance.
 In January 2017, he was part of the lineup for Fusion 2017, a Philippine music festival highlighting Original Pilipino Music, alongside other Filipino artists such as Sarah Geronimo, Bamboo Mañalac, Aegis, 6cyclemind, Gabby Alipe, Autotelic, Yeng Constantino, Lyca Gairanod, Zendee, James Reid, and Nadine Lustre.
 The Philippine Daily Inquirer compared his talents to those of Justin Bieber.